ntumngiar/django-polls-app/README.md

-# Django Tutorial Progress
+# Django Polls App

-This repository contains my progress through the Django tutorial from the official Django documentation.
+This repository contains a complete Django poll application following the official Django tutorial.

 ## About
 This project is a basic poll application following the [Django Tutorial](https://docs.djangoproject.com/en/5.2/intro/tutorial01/).